foothing/laravel-repository/README.md

 }
 ```

-In this case you'll be allowed to query against `children` values:
+In this case you'll be allowed to query `children` values:
 ```php
 $criteria->filter('children.name', 'Bart');
 ```